Stampede at Vaishno Devi Shrine leaves 12 dead during New Year rush | Politics

 Most of the deaths have taken place due to suffocation, police said, adding among the deceased seven are from Uttar Pradesh, three from Delhi and one each from Haryana and J-K.

-Director General of Police Dilbag Singh, who accompanied the Minister of State in the PMO, Jitendra Singh, during the visit to the shrine after the stampede, told reporters that the incident took place due to confusion or ''probably somebody at the site acted funny which could have led to some altercation''.
+Director General of Police Dilbag Singh told reporters that the incident took place due to confusion or ''probably due to some altercation''.

 ''All these things are being looked into.
 That area is a little narrow and people ran helter-skelter without knowing the reason.
-Most of the deaths have taken place due to suffocation after being run over by each other and most of the injuries are also due to the same reason,'' he said.
+Most of the deaths have taken place due to suffocation and most of the injuries are also due to the same reason,'' he said.

 Singh had told PTI that preliminary information from the scene suggests there was a minor altercation among some boys, and within seconds, there was a stampede.

-''Police and officials of the civil administration were quick to respond, and the order within the crowd was immediately restored, but by that time, the damage had been done,'' he said.
+''Police and officials of the civil administration were quick to respond, and the order within the crowd was immediately restored, but by that time, the damage had been done,'' said the DGP, who accompanied the Minister of State in the PMO, Jitendra Singh, during the visit to the shrine after the stampede.

-Prem Singh, from Gwalior in Madhya Pradesh, said there was a ''complete mess'' as neither was the number of pilgrims restricted nor were COVID-19 guidelines in force.
+Prem Singh, from Gwalior in Madhya Pradesh, said there was a ''complete mess'' as neither was the number of pilgrims restricted nor were COVID-19 guidelines enforced.

 ''It was a free-for-all-like situation.
 Many people were without mandatory face masks,'' he said, claiming that police personnel on duty at the checking point surrendered to the heavy rush and were warning people about the possibility of such an accident.